nixworks/public/news/2015/05/19/README.md

 ##### Presidents
 ### [The President of Burundi Pierre Nkurunziza says that the government will proceed with a presidential election despite protests and a recent failed coup. ](/news/2015/05/19/the-president-of-burundi-pierre-nkurunziza-says-that-the-government-will-proceed-with-a-presidential-election-despite-protests-and-a-recent.md)
-_Context: failed coup, Pierre Nkurunziza, 2015 Burundian unrest, Burundian presidential election, 2015, Presidents_
+_Context: failed coup, Presidents, Pierre Nkurunziza, 2015 Burundian unrest, Burundian presidential election, 2015_

-##### lawmakers
+##### Lawmakers
 ### [The United States Congress sends a human trafficking bill to President Barack Obama for signature. ](/news/2015/05/19/the-united-states-congress-sends-a-human-trafficking-bill-to-president-barack-obama-for-signature.md)
 A bill to help victims of human trafficking and boost law enforcement against the &#8220;modern-day slavery&#8221; passed the House Tuesday.